steunix/passweaver-gui/docs/index.md

 # About

-PassWeaver-GUI is a WEB interface for PassWeaver-API, bringing you a portable, collaborative and enterprise-scale password management system.
+PassWeaver-GUI is a WEB interface to PassWeaver-API, bringing you a portable, collaborative and enterprise-scale password management system.

 PassWeaver-GUI is an opensource project, released under MIT license.
 See [Technical info](#Technical-specs) for some details.

 # Features

 - Personal folders for each user
-- Share one-time secrets to anyone, even outside your organization
+- Share one-time secrets with anyone, even if they have not an account
 - Share items through permalinks
 - Folder level permissions
 - User groups